Wedding Traditions and Customs from around the Globe

 No matter our background or nationality, there is one thing most of us have in common: we love a good wedding!
 The perfect excuse to get dolled up and celebrate with friends and family, weddings are a significant part of cultures worldwide.
 From tokens of good luck to bizarre ceremony customs, here is a fascinating insight into wedding traditions from around the globe.

-A romantic occasions forever circled on the calendar, the rules of engagement differ vastly from nation to nation; and the UK alone boasts dozens of engagement traditions!
-The Leap Day proposal is a notoriously popular one: the only date every four years where the roles are reversed and it’s the woman’s turn to do the asking.
-It’s widely believed that this custom was formed in order to create a balance between conventional male and female roles, much as February 29th balances the calendar.
+A romantic occasion forever circled on the calendar, the rules of engagement differ vastly from nation to nation; and the UK alone boasts dozens of engagement traditions!
+The Leap Day proposal is notoriously popular: the only date every four years where the roles are reversed and it’s the woman’s turn to do the asking.
+It’s widely believed that they formed this custom to balance conventional male and female roles, much as February 29th balances the calendar.

-Pre-wedding customs also vary widely from the polite and cordial to the downright outlandish.
-In China, it is custom for couples to host a pre-wedding tea ceremony where the bride is formally introduced to her future in-laws.
+Pre-wedding customs also differ from the polite and cordial to the downright outlandish.
+In China, it is a custom for couples to host a pre-wedding tea ceremony where the bride is formally introduced to her future in-laws.
 In India, Hindu brides-to-be host a Mehndi party at which their friends decorate her hands and feet with beautiful Henna paintings.

 Meanwhile, in Germany, things become peculiar when the bride is kidnapped by friends, taken to a pub, and fed champagne.
 When the groom finally finds and rescues the woman he loves, he also finds himself with a rather hefty bar tab to pay.